taskcluster/scrum/sprints/20200622-postgres-phase2/sprint-retrospective.md

 * Zenhub
   * Despite generally being a welcome addition to the sprint process, we ran into some issues with Zenhub that weren't great:
     * Occasional blank pages, sometimes associated with switching tabs.
-    * Labels that we added to issues sometimes went missing, i.e. our changes didn’t stick and we needed to redo some work.
+    * Labels that we added to issues sometimes went missing, i.e. our changes didn't stick and we needed to redo some work.
     * The default layout requires large display.
       * @imbstack found it hard to use on a small laptop screen.
   * Nice-to-have features we wish the tool had: